CE-Programming/asm-docs/pages/tutorials/asm/libcreation.md

 float        | 32 bits
 double       | 32 bits

-In C, functions recieve arguemnts from the stack in reverse order.
+In C, functions receive arguments from the stack in reverse order.
 Say you call from C a function such as this:

 ```sample(10, 20, 30);```